kylekingcdn/music-library-exporter/README.md

 ## Command-line usage

-Aside from the main Music Library Exporter application, this project also includes a command-line program called **`library-generator`**.
+Aside from the main Music Library Exporter application, this project also includes a command-line program, **`music-library-exporter`**.

 This command-line program has all of the same functionality of the main application except for scheduling.
-This can be accomplished by using a launchd service.
+Scheduling exports with the CLI tool can be accomplished by using a launchd service.
 There is more information on creating a launchd service [below](#scheduling-exports-with-a-launchd-service).

-library-generator is *not* available in the macOS App Store verison of the application. library-generator can be downloaed from our [releases page](https://github.com/kylekingcdn/music-library-exporter/releases).
-We recommend copying library-generator to your `/usr/local/bin` directory.
+The `music-library-exporter` CLI tool is *not* available in the macOS App Store verison of the application.

+`music-library-exporter` can be downloaed from our [releases page](https://github.com/kylekingcdn/music-library-exporter/releases).
+We recommend copying the `music-library-exporter` CLI tool to your `/usr/local/bin` directory.

 ### Basic syntax

 ```
-library-generator <command> [options]
+music-library-exporter <command> [options]
 ```

-There are two main commands used by library-generator: `export` and `print`.
+There are two main commands used by music-library-exporter: `export` and `print`.
 Various options are supported by each command (more information below).

 ### Exporting your library

-Exporting can be accomplished by running `library-generator export`.
+Exporting can be accomplished by running `music-library-exporter export`.

 The export command accepts the following options (detailed information on each option [here](#detailed-option-information)):
 - `--read_prefs`